I, Tonya, directed by Craig Gillespie is an exhilarating dive into the tumultuous life of Tonya Harding.

-I Tonya follows the story of Tonya Harding from childhood to the 1994 winter Olympics in Lillehammer Norway.
-Harding hit the headlines for all the wrong reasons and became one of the most talked about people in 1994.
+I Tonya follows the story of Tonya Harding from childhood to the 1994 Winter Olympics in Lillehammer Norway.

-Now, this is without doubt one of the most bizarre stories ever in sporting history.
-There have been countless documentaries screened about what happened in the build-up to the Lillehammer Winter Olympics.
+This is without doubt one of the most bizarre stories ever in sporting history.
+There have been countless documentaries created about what happened in the build-up to the Lillehammer Winter Olympics.

 One particular documentary, The Price Of Gold had candid interviews with all involved.
 There were some extremely strange responses from the interviewees which inspired Steve Rogers to write the screenplay for the movie I Tonya.

 His narrative threads together various accounts, making it clear that the truth is murky, and distorted by human biases and media manipulation.

 The film employs direct-to-camera monologues, breaking the fourth wall to allow its characters to defend themselves, further complicating the notion of a singular “true” story.